Introduction to curl

 Temporary and Permanent Redirects

-Redirects are all not same.
+Redirects are all not the same.
 There are several things that we have to consider.
 We already got to know that some redirects are permanent while others are temporary.

 If it is a temporary redirect, the user agent should not cache the redirected URI and keep trying the original URI in every subsequent request.

-Browsers have this capability but curl does not have it.
+Browsers have this capability, but curl does not have it.
 Hence there is no difference between temporary and permanent redirects for curl.

 Number of Redirects

-When `redirects` is enabled, curl will allow being redirected up to 50 times.
+are enabled, curl will allow being redirected up to 50 times.
 The limit was set to avoid getting caught in endless loops.

-this will cause an endless loop.
+This will cause an endless loop.

 Such a situation can occur either by mistake of someone or someone’s malicious intention.
-If you want to increase the number of redirects to be followed, you can do so with the –max-redirs
+If you want to increase the number of redirects to be followed, you can do so with the –max-redirs option.

 curl -L –max-redirs 10 example.com